DavidM222555/Graphite/README.md

 GET NODES WITH PROPS \<prop1\>,\<prop2\>,...
 IN \<graphname\>

 ## Future Work
-Allow for the creation of type based properties, such as integer properties, that can then be tested quantiatively instead of just qualitatively (for example, get all people in a graph that are above a certain height).
+- Allow for the creation of type based properties, such as integer properties, that can then be tested quantitatively instead of just qualitatively (for example, get all people in a graph that are above a certain height).
+- Allow for certain operations to join two graphs that meet certain conditions.
+Consider the following example, we have two graphs, one is a graph of students and another is a group of workers, and now we want to create a graph that consists of student workers (thus we find all nodes that can be found in both graphs and create a new graph with all those nodes).